catalyst-cloud/catalystcloud-docs/source/tutorials/compute/ansible-openstack-dynamic-inventory.rst

 .. _Dynamic inventory: https://docs.ansible.com/ansible/latest/inventory_guide/intro_dynamic_inventory.html

-The Ansible project has an OpenStack dynamic inventory plugin available which we can use to integrate Ansible with the Catalyst Cloud.
+The Ansible project has an OpenStack dynamic inventory plugin available which we can use to integrate Ansible with Catalyst Cloud.
 This allows us to use Ansible for configuration management of Catalyst Cloud instances irrespective of what method has been used to create those instances.

 ****************************************
-Install the openstack ansible collection
+Install the OpenStack Ansible collection
 ****************************************

 Use the ansible-galaxy command to install the openstack.cloud collection.
-The collection includes modules for using Ansible with Openstack as well as the inventory plugin.
+The collection includes modules for using Ansible with OpenStack as well as the inventory plugin.

 .. code-block:: bash